Math Challenge

 The page will serve as a central location for the students/parents to get information on how to participate and to access the challenge.
 Parents, teachers, and students will be provided with this link through the school's website, school's newsletter or direct emails to participate and access the Math Challenge papers.

 This program is best when the Math Challenges are printed for students to work on.
 They need to jot down their thoughts and strategies in solving the math problems.
 Students may work on the challenge with the help of families and siblings at home.
+The main purpose is for students to explore problem solving in mathematics.

 3) Students submit their solutions by the due date